Start Printed Page 68295

-Sec.
-2. Broader Reporting of Manufacturing Discontinuances.
+Broader Reporting of Manufacturing Discontinuances.
 To the extent permitted by law, the FDA shall use all appropriate administrative tools, including its authority to interpret and administer the reporting requirements in 21 U.S.C.
-356c, to require drug manufacturers to provide adequate advance notice of manufacturing discontinuances that could lead to shortages of drugs that are life-supporting or life-sustaining, or that prevent debilitating disease.
+356c, to require drug manufacturers to provide adequate advance Start Printed Page 68296notice of manufacturing discontinuances that could lead to shortages of drugs that are life-supporting or life-sustaining, or that prevent debilitating disease.

 (i) authority granted by law to an agency, or the head thereof; or